andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 This means that we actually only need to simulate *positive* z's...and for our final answer we just "un-reflect" to get the total number.

+This is exactly what freenode IRC user sim642 noticed late into the night of December 16th:

+> I wanted to ask this before but forgot: did anyone try to take advantage of
+> the symmetry, e.g. in z axis in part 1?
+Should halve the amount of
+> calculations you have to do.
+>
+> Only some extra work at the end to differentiate z=0 and z\>0 positions to
+> know which to count twice And in part 2 I feel like you could also exploit the
+> symmetry in w axis simultaneously

-Well, actually...the picture is slightly more complicated.
+Wow, let's do this!
+Apparently the picture is slightly more complicated than simply halving the points.
 We also need to change how to distribute neighbors.
 That's because, once we commit to only keeping the positive z's, some cells need to be double-counted as neighbors.
 In particular, any `z=0` cell would previously had a neighbor at both `z=-1` and `z=1`...but now if we only keep the positive z's, it would have `z=1` as a neighbor *twice*.

 The following interactive element lets you explore what this looks like: